Hyehwamun

+The gate was originally called Honghwamun (홍화문; 弘化門).

 History

 Hyehwamun was originally built in 1396, and was originally called Honghwamun.
 But this name came into conflict with the east gate of Changgyeonggung Palace, built in 1483.
 So in 1511, the name was changed to its current name.
-The gate’s wooden gatehouse, constructed either in 1684 or 1744, was brought down in 1928, leaving only the stone archway standing.
+The gate's wooden gatehouse, constructed either in 1684 or 1744, was brought down in 1928, leaving only the stone archway standing.
 Later in the Japanese colonial period, the entire gate was brought down to make room for a street car line linking Hyehwa-dong and Donam-dong.
 The gate was rebuilt in 1992, slightly further north than the site of the previous gate.